Social Work Page

 "A Practical Guide to Community Social Work in the UK"

 This book outlines the history and modern application of community-orientated practice and the model of community social work.
 With examples from England, Wales, Northern Ireland and Scotland, the book offers a way forward for social work that releases practice from some of the unrewarding proceduralised models that are abundant in mainstream settings.
+The book contains a brilliant chapter on community social work and social work education by Jane Pye of Lancaster University.

 Reunion after 37 Years......